Webix 11.3 Released Read More Core enhancements, smarter Colorboard, and more powerful Rich Text Editor.

 Well, the Designer needs to be more robust, but it has gone a long way.

 The thing that would help you get more market share is working closely with different APIs.
-Your competitors closely tie their frameworks to data APIs, while Webix has broad acceptance for APIs, but you haven’t focused on one or several popular ones.
+Competitors often tightly integrate their frameworks with specific data APIs, whereas Webix offers broad API compatibility but could benefit from focusing on popular, business-critical APIs to improve data integration.
 It would help a lot in the architecture and allow developers to connect data APIs easier.

 Thanks for this idea.
 Which Webix widgets do you like?